cloudant/quimby/README.md

 ToDo
 ----

-I need to rearrange tests sot hat they're more better organized and so that everythign is under the quimby namespace except cloudant.py which I may end up breaking out into a separate project.
+* reorganize test directories and names
+* use the quimby namespace for tests